All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Estrogen and progesterone both influence appetite, food preferences, and metabolism throughout the menstrual cycle.
 During the luteal phase (the two weeks before menstruation), progesterone rises and often increases hunger, cravings for carbohydrate-rich foods, and water retention.
 Saxenda can help blunt these cyclical appetite surges, though some women report that the medication feels less effective during this phase.

-A practical tip: do not judge your Saxenda results based on a single week's weigh-in, especially during the premenstrual or menstrual phase.
+A practical tip: don't judge your Saxenda results based on a single week's weigh-in, especially during the premenstrual or menstrual phase.
 Water retention can mask several pounds of actual fat loss.
 Monthly averages are far more reliable than weekly snapshots for women.

 Menopause and Perimenopause